 - The Welsh language costs too much money

 Welsh language speakers have jobs too, you know, and pay income tax on them.
 A lot of which goes on things that we don’t benefit from, but hey, that’s what taxation is about.

-The Welsh Government only spends £14m of their £15 billion yearly budget on Welsh language, which is quite easily covered by the taxes of 600,000 people.
+The Welsh Government only spends £14m of their £15 billion yearly budget on Welsh language, which is quite easily covered by the taxes of the 600,000 Welsh speakers alone.

 The Royal Family costs three times as much.
 For a woman in a hat waving,

 Again, bilingual signs are the norm around the world, and if you can’t get your head around them then you’re a bit of a ninny, I’m sorry to say.
 There’s nothing the Welsh language can do to cure your condition.

 By the way, most road signs in Wales are bilingual because a pointless English translation has been added – ‘Merthyr Tudful/Merthyr Tydfil’, ‘Wrecsam/Wrexham’, ‘Caerffili/Caerphilly’.

 It wasn’t us that insisted on this utter pointlessness, but a strange insistence on ‘anglicising’ all names by changing one or two letters for no good reason.

 - Welsh speakers are rude